Did you know? RBC, CIBC, BMO, Scotiabank & CIBC financed US$ 338 billion to fossil fuel projects in the 3 years after the Paris Climate Agreement.

 Switching from the big 5…

-In the coming months, we hope to compile a larger list of “fossil free” banks in Canada.
+In the coming months, we hope to compile a larger list of “fossil free” banks in Canada or banks that do not finance mega fossil fuel projects.
 In the meanwhile, here are the credit unions in Ottawa.

 - ALTERNA SAVINGS AND CREDIT UNION LIMITED (10 branches)